London: Gollancz trade-sized paperback, 2013 (March 28th);

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

 Destiny’s Brother is a revised retitling of The Skrayling Tree (2003), second volume in a supplementary trilogy to the main Elric Saga — in fact the only preconceived Elric trilogy — linking the albino with various von Beks.
 It was collected in Elric: The Moonbeam Roads (2014) with Daughter Of Dreams and Son Of The Wolf (both 2013).
+All three books’ revisions were later incorporated into an American omnibus, The Elric Saga Volume Three: The White Wolf (2022).

 (Preceded by Daughter Of Dreams)